-Living a life of dreams often feels like a rollercoaster ride, made of one big decision after another.
+Living the life of our dreams often feels like a rollercoaster ride, made of one big decision after another.

-From time to time, it feels so close that you can smell it, touch it, taste it, and even feel it.
+From time to time, it feels so close that you can smell, touch, taste, and even feel it.

 Obstacles and difficulties are always present on the way to any worthwhile dream.